 Amman has a vibrant art scene that cannot be denied.
 The Darat Al Funun is a “home for the arts and artists of the Arab World.”
 Their story is fascinating and I encourage travelers to check it out.
 Nearby is the Fine Arts Museum of Jordan.
 The city is also full of stunning graffiti from local and international alike.

-Finally, no trip to Amman is complete with visiting Rainbow Street and Jabal Al Weibdeh.
+Finally, no trip to Amman is complete without visiting Rainbow Street and Jabal Al Weibdeh.
 Both areas are very bohemian and have lots of charming cafes and artists studios.
 Sip a coffee and people watch in these districts.

 To the north of Amman at the border of Lebanon and Syria is the very impressive city of Jerash.
 Jerash is home to some of the grandest ruins in the Middle East.
 You’ll have to pay a fee ($14) to enter the historical grounds but it’ll be well worth it for history buffs.